UWC2-APIDOC/to-do-service-au25/assignments/my-api-example_acharyaveena.md

 ### **Method**: Put

-The PUT command updates the price of the book with an ID of 1.
+The Put command updates the price of the book with an ID of 1.

 ### Put cURL command